ardislu/random-word-generator/README.md

 ## Flags
 - `--words`: path to a word list file where each word is delimited by a newline.
 Default value is `./words/xkcd.txt`.
-- `--separator`: string to insert in between each word in the output.
+- `--separator`: a character to insert in between each word in the output.
+If multiple characters are provided, a random character is picked for each separator.
 Default value is `-`.
 - `--length`: the number of words to output.
 Default value is `3`.

 ## Included word lists